Samsung Galaxy Note 21 has been cancelled

 The Samsung Galaxy Note 21 has been hitting headlines for all the wrong reasons over the last few months, with many thinking the Note line is being discontinued.
 A new development seemingly confirms that it will not be launched in 2021.

-At the 52nd regular shareholders' meeting in South Korea, Samsung co-CEO DJ Koh talked about the imbalance between the demand and supply of semiconductors globally - becoming the largest consumer tech company to publicly talk about an ongoing shortage (as reported by Digital Daily).
+At the 52nd regular shareholder's meeting in South Korea, Samsung co-CEO DJ Koh talked about the imbalance between the demand and supply of semiconductors globally.
+Samsung is now the largest consumer tech company to publicly talk about an ongoing shortage (as reported by Digital Daily).

 - These are the best Samsung phones